2023 CSA agreement

 V. Abandoned Shares/Missed Pickup - It is our policy that any shares not picked up during the pickup window be considered abandoned and will be donated or put to other farm use, unless members have contacted us and received confirmation to pick up at another time.
 If you are unable to pick up your share for a given week, feel free to send a friend to do so for you.

 VI.
 Refunds and Cancellations - Member's Policy.
-Member may cancel their Full Share upon written notice to Farmer two (2) weeks prior to the beginning of the Member's term.
+Member may cancel their Share upon written notice to Farmer two (2) weeks prior to the beginning of the Member's term.
 Member will be assessed a twenty-five dollar ($25) cancellation fee to cover administrative costs.

 Farmer's Policy.
 At the Farmer's discretion, Farmer may cancel this Agreement for Member's failure to follow their responsibilities contained in this Agreement.
-In the event of cancellation by the Farmer, Farmer reserves the right to decide whether to refund any prorate share of Member's fees.
+In the event of cancellation by the Farmer, Farmer reserves the right to decide whether to refund any prorated share of the Member's fees.
 Member will be notified in writing of the reason for the cancellation.

 VII.
 Risk and Reward - As stated above in Paragraph II, one aspect of a CSA is that Members support their Farmer.
 To do so, the Members share in the inherent risks of agriculture (poor weather, drought, disease, early frost, crop failure, and so on) and rewards (the bounty from a good season).
 Farmer purposefully plans for such contingencies and use growing techniques that protect the harvest, minimize risk to members, and optimize the rewards: growing a wide variety of crops, cover cropping, crop rotation, and irrigation.
 In the extremely unlikely event that severe weather, disease/insect damage, or other disaster results in a level of crop destruction that prevents the farm from continuing its weekly distributions, Farmer will notify members immediately via e-mail and will communicate via e-mail frequently with the Member to ensure that the Member is apprised of any potential disruption to their service.
 Member assumes the risk should Farmer be unable to provide a portion of the Member's shares due to any inherent risk of farming.